rehierl/abstract-properties/05-1-node-trees/0-0-node-tree.md

 * each edge is an ordered pair of distinct nodes
 * `xEy` may be true iff `(x != y)`

-Note that any node tree, as defined above, can be described as an **arborescence**.
-That is, any tree in the context of this dicsussion is such a directed acyclic graph (dag).
+Note that such a node tree can be described as an **arborescence**.
+That is, any tree in the context of this dicsussion is considered to be defined as an arborescence - a directed acyclic graph (dag) that has a unique rooted path for each node in it.

 <!-- ======================================================================= -->
 ## (sub)sets of nodes